30-days in Bucerias Mexico

 MAR 15, 2020.

 Wanda had a 7:00 am dentist appointment.
 We reached DentoAmerica around 6:40 am.
-Sometime around 7:20 am, Wanda was called to discuss a change in appoinments.
-(See details and total cost here.)
-Wanda's Monday appoinment was now added to her Tuesday schedule.
+Sometime around 7:20 am, Wanda was called to discuss a change in appointments.
+(Click here to see the price list for each treatment.)
+Wanda's Monday appointment was now added to her Tuesday schedule.
 No big deal, except getting up at 5 am was a bitch.

 Well, time for breakfast.
 We tried a new place, Comida Mexicana.
 It was great.